 100% agave Tequila

-Also, it is mandatory that 100% agave Tequila is bottled within the designated production territory.
+Further, it is mandatory that 100% agave Tequila gets bottled within the designated production territory.

 Usually, those Tequilas are of the highest quality.
-Saying that, ideally, you would only drink Tequila shots that fall into this class.
+Thus, ideally, you would only drink Tequila shots that fall into this class.
 That will save you from some severe headaches.

-As the name suggests, the mixto Tequilas are mixed.
+As the name implies, the mixto Tequilas are mixed.
 That means that, before the fermentation process, other sugars are added to the mix.

-On paper, the majority of sugar still has to come from blue agave.
-Although, on closer inspection, that translates to a reality of 51% natural sugar being enough to classify as a Tequila mixto.
+On paper, most of this sugar still has to come from blue agave.
+However, on closer inspection, that translates to a reality of 51% natural sugar being enough to classify as a Tequila mixto.

-You see that basically, half the sugar of a Mixto can be additive, which you can also identify by taste.
-The agave notes are a lot more subtle, almost hidden sometimes.
+So, basically, half the sugar of a Mixto can be whatever the producers want, which you can also identify by taste. -The agave notes are barely there in some cases.

-The most significant and unfortunate part here is that you will never find the word "mixto" on a bottle.
+The most annoying part here is that you will never find the word "mixto" on a bottle.
 The Mixto Tequila is sold as just "Tequila" all the same.

 The five different types of Tequila